Dubai airport chief says passengers top pre-pandemic level | Business

 Dubai International Airport passenger numbers surpassed pre-COVID-19 pandemic levels in the third quarter of 2022, the airport's chief executive said, causing the airport to revise its annual forecast by another 1 million passengers.

-Dubai's main airport logged 3.2 million passengers from the UK up to September this year, making it the third largest share of traffic numbers.

-Around 60 per cent of Dubai's airport traveller figures this year represent arrivals, with the rest transiting through.
+Around 60% of Dubai's airport traveller figures this year represent arrivals, with the rest transiting through.

-The first World Cup in the Middle East, currently taking place in Qatar, says Griffiths, is expected to add 494,000 passengers to Al Maktoum International Airport (DWC) during the fourth quarter of the year.

-Currently, 120 daily flights are operational from DWC for FIFA fans to shuttle between matches in Doha and Dubai.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)